AmarilloArts/AmarillosVibrance/README.md

 **Amarillo's Vibrance:**

 The difference with "Unprocessed colors" is subtle, but huge in the proper context.
-Here the skin tones look richer, while leaving the stronger colors untouched.
+Here the skin tones look richer, while leaving the stronger colors less affected - or not at all.
 ![](https://i.imgur.com/i6UICcI.png)

 **Vanilla Saturation:**